-A Divorce Coach can help you understand one of the first and most important decisions you need to make – whether to hire an attorney or not.
-There are many choices available for a divorce: do-it-yourself divorce, on-line document preparation, mediation, collaborative divorce, or representation by a lawyer.
-The process you choose will dramatically affect how the rest of your divorce goes.
+A Divorce Coach can help you understand one of the first and most important decisions you must make–hiring an attorney or not.
+Many choices are available for a divorce: do-it-yourself divorce, online document preparation, mediation, collaborative divorce, or representation by a lawyer.
+Your chosen process will dramatically affect how the rest of your divorce goes.

-A Divorce Coach will then guide you, through the legal process you have chosen.
-They will provide support and guidance as issues develop and continuous decisions need to be made.
+A Divorce Coach will then guide you through your chosen legal process.
+They will provide support and guidance as issues develop and continuous decisions must be made.
 They will help you decide if, when, and how to fight, if at all.
-They will help you keep perspective on what matters in the long run, and how to get the expert advice on the different subjects (financial, parental, psychological, legal, etc.)
+They will help you keep perspective on what matters in the long run, and how to get expert advice on the different subjects (financial, parental, psychological, legal, etc.)

 A Divorce Coach will help you build or strengthen skills to cope with your emotions, especially at meetings with professionals and your spouse.
 In addition, your Coach can help you develop self-care practices to help you feel more grounded and able to cope.

-A Divorce Coach will help you plan your life post-divorce, as a single parent and perhaps going back to work.
+A Divorce Coach will help you plan your life as a single parent post-divorce and perhaps go back to work.
 The Coach will help you set some goals and lay the foundation for accomplishing them.
 This vision helps you plan and may influence your divorce negotiations.
 For example, if you need re-training to enter the workforce, this can be discussed as part of your divorce settlement.

 A Divorce Coach will help you develop skills for the negotiations.
 With the help of your Coach, you will be clear about what is important to you in the final resolution.
 Identifying what matters most and where you may compromise is one of the challenges of divorce.